-Complimenting his work with microcredit, Prof Yunus pioneered the global social business movement.
-Today he continues to advocate for businesses that are created to solve human & environmental problems.
-His early career as a professor of economics - followed by years of work with dignitaries and icons influencing global culture and economy - allow him unprecedented insight into the forces and industries that can affect powerful change through social business.
-He believes the sport world especially holds this potential today.
+Complementing his work with microcredit, Prof. Yunus pioneered the global social business movement.
+Today, he continues to advocate for businesses created to solve human & environmental problems.
+His early career as a professor of economics, followed by years of work with dignitaries and icons influencing global culture and economy, has allowed him unprecedented insight into the forces and industries that can affect powerful change through social business.
+Prof. Yunus believes the sport world especially holds this potential today.

 Aside from the Nobel Peace Prize, Prof Yunus is the recipient of several prestigious recognitions, including the Congressional Medal of Honor & the Presidential Medal of Freedom.
 Only six individuals in history have received all three distinctions.

 A business 100% dedicated to solving social or environmental problems.

 A social business is a non-dividend company set up to solve a specific human problem.
 It operates like a normal company except for one main difference.
 100% of the company profits are reinvested in continuing the social mission.